5 Common Health Mistakes You're Making and How to Fix Them

 CUTTING OUT ALL CARBS

 I'll be honest, if I could eat carbs every day of my life, I would, because I love carbs.
 I have a secret for you.
 I CAN eat carbs every day of my life, and so can you.
-But the misconception that carbs are ONLY bread and pasta.
+You NEED carbs to give you the energy you need to get through your workouts.
+It is a building block of your path to a successful fitness journey.
+But there is a misconception that carbs are ONLY bread and pasta.
 Those things have carbs, and therefore, those things are bad, so we must cut out carbs, and doing this will promote weight loss.
 Another untruth.
 For one, carbs come in so many different forms.
 You don't have to cut them out completely (THAT would be insane).
 If you're trying to cut fat, carbs, the way you're thinking about it, is not the way to do it.
 Carbs come in various forms; fruits, veggies, whole grains.
 These things are good for you, and actually boost your metabolism, brain function, and overall health.

 CUTTING OUT ALL FATS